Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

 \subsection{Outreach Policies and Experimental Design}

 Using the simulation model described above, we compare the performance of three main policies.
 For each policy, we vary the budget for outreach interventions per day between 10 and 40.
 As mentioned before, the average number of sponsor outreaches during a given day of the trial was 26.
 Importantly, we restrict all policies so that they can only provide an outreach to patients who have not verified for at least two days in a row.
-This is because that was what was done in the RCT, hence there is no data for how an outreach affects behaviors for those who do not meet this criterion.
-Therefore, we would not be able to accurately evaluate policies that do not follow this restriction.
+This is because that was what was done in the RCT, hence there is no data for how an outreach affects behaviors for those who do not meet this criterion (thus we would not be able to accurately evaluate policies that do not follow this restriction).

 We note that attaining improved performance with lower outreach capacity is particularly important for the resource-limited setting at hand as it speaks to the performance achievable during a future scale-up of the system, in which the ratio of patients to support sponsors is likely to be much higher.

-Below, we describe the three main policies implemented, starting with a description of how to implement our $\DPI$ policy, before describing the benchmark approaches.
+Next, we describe the implemented policies.